egbadon-victor/egbadon-victor/README.md

 <h3 align="left">Connect with me:</h3>

-<p align="left">I do have some private repositories that below the clients.
-Here are the links to the live projects</p>I do have some private repositories that below the clients.
+<p align="left">I do have some private repositories that belong to clients.
 Here are the links to the live projects</p>

 - <a href="https://www.temidayooniosun.com" target="blank">Temidayo Oniosun's Portfolio site</a>
 - <a href="https://www.nelsonelijah.com" target="blank">Nelson Elijah's portfolio site</a>